Psychological Healing

 —Matthew 22:34–40

 So what does it really mean, “You shall love the Lord, your God, with all your heart, with all your soul, and with all your mind”?
 Can an “ordinary mortal” do this?
 How much is enough?
 Well, I can tell you what the Catholic mystics through the ages have said it takes: everything you have.
-That’s something anyone can afford.
+Furthermore, that’s actually something anyone can afford.

 St. Francis de SalesThe bee collects honey from flowers in such a way as to do the least damage or destruction to them, and he leaves them whole, undamaged and fresh, just as he found them.
 True devotion does still better.
 Not only does it not injure any sort of calling or occupation, it even embellishes and enhances it.